Statistical mechanics from quantum envariance and exchange symmetry: Resolution of the Gibbs Paradox via Quantum Indistinguishability and Entanglement

 The term in Eq.~\eqref{34} precisely cancels the \emph{non-extensive entropy of mixing} that appears in the classical Gibbs paradox.
-In the classical treatment, when two identical gases are mixed, the total entropy increases by an unphysical term
+In the classical treatment, when two identical gases are mixed, the entropy increases by

-even though no new microstates are physically distinguishable.
-This excess arises because the classical counting of microstates treats permutations of identical particles as distinct, artificially inflating the number of accessible configurations.
+despite the absence of physically distinguishable new microstates.
+This spurious contribution arises because classical Maxwell--Boltzmann counting treats permutations of identical particles as distinct configurations.

-In the envariance-based framework, the entropy $S_{\mathrm{ent}} = k_B \ln N!$ accounts for the redundancy caused by these indistinguishable permutations.
-When subtracted from the naive classical entropy, it restores \emph{extensivity}:
+In the envariance-based framework, the entropy $S_{\mathrm{ent}} = k_B \ln N!$ accounts for this permutation redundancy.
+Subtracting it from the naive classical entropy restores extensivity:

-Here, $S_{\text{cl}}$ denotes the entropy computed under the assumption of distinguishable particles following the \textit{classical} Boltzmann counting rule, $S_{\text{cl}} = N k_B [ \ln ( V / \lambda_{\text{th}}^3 ) + 3/2 ]$.
-This form scales super-linearly with particle number $N$ because permutations of identical particles are over-counted, leading to the non-extensive behavior responsible for the Gibbs paradox.
-Subtracting the indistinguishability correction $S_{\text{ent}}=k_B \ln N!$ removes this overcounting and yields $S_{\text{qm}} = N k_B [ \ln ( V / N \lambda_{\text{th}}^3 ) + 5/2 ]$, which is identical to Eq.~(\ref{42})—the Sackur–Tetrode expression of entropy for an ideal gas.
-This result explicitly shows that the entanglement-induced indistinguishability correction restores extensivity: when both $N$ and $V$ are scaled by the same factor, $S_{\text{qm}}$ increases proportionally to the number of particles, ensuring that the entropy remains extensive.
-Thus, Eq.~(\ref{36}) provides the missing quantum-mechanical link that resolves the Gibbs paradox within the envariance framework.